Native macOS · For AWS Lambda · Built for AppKit speed

 Stop scrolling CloudWatch line by line.
 LogStitch groups every log produced by a single request ID — across functions, accounts and regions — into one coherent invocation you can actually read.

-Apple Silicon · macOS 26.1 or later Credentials in macOS Keychain Works offline — full local history
+Intel & Apple Silicon · macOS 26.1 or later Credentials in macOS Keychain Works offline — full local history

-A single Lambda invocation — 15 log lines, parsed JSON, cold-start flag and pattern link — assembled from raw CloudWatch streams.
+A single AWS Lambda invocation — 15 log lines, parsed JSON, cold-start flag and pattern link — assembled from raw CloudWatch streams.

 The CloudWatch problem

-Raw streams are a mess.
+Raw CloudWatch streams are a mess.

-Invocations are the story.
+AWS Lambda invocations are the story.

 CloudWatch interleaves log lines from every concurrent execution into one timestamp-sorted river.
 LogStitch reads the request ID stamped on each line and weaves them back into the invocation they belong to — locally, in milliseconds.